 IDM 6810 Digital Marketing: Principles 3

-In this course, students will learn the fundamentals of marketing and how it relates to the design and development process.
-Students will connect digital marketing practices to the larger concepts of marketing and advertising.
-Interactive channels will open a new world of connecting with a target market.
-Marketing concepts of ROI, the marketing mix, and business objectives will be blended with new ways of connecting with engaging target markets.
-A final project will have students applying skills learned throughout the course by building an interactive marketing plan.
+In this course, students learn the fundamentals of marketing and how it relates to the design and development process.
+Students connect the marketing concepts learned in previous courses to the larger concepts of marketing and advertising as a whole.
+Interactive channels open a new world of connecting with a target market.
+Marketing concepts of ROI, the marketing mix, and business objectives are blended with new ways of connecting with engaging target markets.
+In their final project, students apply skills learned throughout the course by building an interactive marketing plan.

 IDM IN99 Internship/Practicum 3

 In today's competitive interactive market, real experience in the field provides students with a significant advantage in starting a career.
 In this final course, students intern at a company in a related field.
 Students work with the college and industry companies to acquire a position.
 Students must have complete resumes and portfolios available for internship interviews.
 Students also have the option to build interactive projects for nonprofit organizations or to complete practicum projects within their current workplaces.

 Prerequisites: Completion of at least 21 credits

 Choose Five of the Following 15 PB 6420 Typography Foundation 3

 This course covers research, ideation, and application related to branding, publications, systems, signage, mapping, and other information architecture projects.
 By the end of the course, students are expected to demonstrate proficiency in the handling, use, and application of typography.